wangpinggl/TREQS/README.md

 - This repository is a pytorch implementation of the TREQS model for Question-to-SQL generation proposed in our WWW'20 paper:
 [Text-to-SQL Generation for Question Answering on Electronic Medical Records](http://dmkd.cs.vt.edu/papers/WWW20.pdf).
+-In this work, we also created a large-scale dataset MIMICSQL for Question-to-SQL task in healthcare domain.
+The MIMICSQL dataset is provided in folder [mimicsql_data](https://github.com/wangpinggl/TREQS/tree/master/mimicsql_data) in this repository.
+More details about MIMICSQL dataset are provided below.

 ## Dataset
-In this work, we created a large-scale dataset MIMICSQL for Question-to-SQL task in healthcare domain using the publicly available real-world [Medical Information Mart for Intensive Care III (MIMIC III)](https://mimic.physionet.org/gettingstarted/access/) dataset.
+MIMICSQL is created based on the publicly available real-world [Medical Information Mart for Intensive Care III (MIMIC III)](https://mimic.physionet.org/gettingstarted/access/) dataset.
 MIMICSQL has two subsets, in which the first set is composed of template questions (machine generated), while the second consists of natural language questions (human annotated).
-The MIMICSQL dataset is provided in folder 'mimicsql_data' in this repository.

 ## Usuage